 Like much of early television history, the identity of the very first soap opera (or serial) is debatable.
-Some sources point to DuMont’s Faraway Hill, broadcast from October to December of 1946, as the first.
+Some sources point to DuMont’s Faraway Hill, broadcast from October to December 1946, as the very first soap opera.
 At the very least, Faraway hill is believed to be the first network soap opera.
-Another contender may be War Bride, broadcast by station WRGB in Schenectady, New York during the summer of 1946 (I don’t know the exact dates), beating Faraway Hill by several months.
+Another contender may be War Bride, broadcast by station WRGB in Schenectady, New York during the summer of 1946, beating Faraway Hill by several months.
 But it was only seen on one station.
-And there were earlier examples.
+And there were earlier examples of local soap operas.

-A letter to the editor of The New York Times on February 13th, 1944 explained that Theatre House wasn’t actually television’s first serial:
+A letter to the editor published in the February 13th, 1944 edition of The New York Times insisted that Theatre House wasn’t actually the first serial seen on television:

 According to the letter, Last Year’s Nest was an “exhilarating undertaking because the cast had to be made up from what could practically be called volunteer talent” .
 The director, Ernest Walling, was able to gather from “little theatre groups and college societies some nuggets of pure gold which his fine handling beat into the shape of skilled television actors–something else again from stage, screen and radio actors, as anyone in the game can tell you” .